 In order for the Santa Fe Community College to save money, reduce liability and risk to the college, avoid duplication and waste, increase productivity and achieve initiatives like green purchasing, a formal procurement policy is required.

 This policy applies to all Santa Fe Community College (SFCC) employees who need to procure goods and services for their role at the college.

 This policy sets the requirements by which SFCC as a public body is administered and made operational.
 All procurement for the college shall be performed by a central purchasing office managed by the Chief Procurement Officer, as defined in the Procurement Code; to oversee the operations of the central purchasing office.

-- Central purchasing office means that office within a state agency or a local public body responsible for the control of procurement of items of tangible personal property, services or construction.
+- Central Purchasing Office That office within a state agency or a local public body responsible for the control of procurement of items of tangible personal property, services or construction.

-- Chief procurement officer means that person within a state agency’s or local public body’s central purchasing office who is responsible for the control of procurement of items of tangible personal property, services or construction.
+- Chief Procurement Officer That person within a state agency's or local public body's central purchasing office who is responsible for the control of procurement of items of tangible personal property, services or construction.

-- Purchasing, renting, leasing, lease purchasing or otherwise acquiring items of tangible personal property, services or construction; and
+- Procurement a.
+Purchasing, renting, leasing, lease purchasing or otherwise acquiring items of tangible personal property, services or construction; and

 Santa Fe Community College is a local public body.
 The Office of Finance (OF) is administered by the Vice President for Finance and Chief Financial Officer (VP Finance/CFO), is responsible for procurement of items of tangible personal property, services, and construction for SFCC which are subject to the Procurement Code.

 Anyone at SFCC who has been delegated procurement authority to commit SFCC resources shall:

 - Follow all applicable Federal and State laws;

 - Follow all requirements of the SFCC Purchasing Procedures Manual;